eapowertools-archive/qs-odbc-udc-util/README.md

 ```
 ###Interpreting the XML File
 The Settings.xml file contains the following sections:

+####ServiceAccount (default:disabled)
+When a domain account is used for the service account for running Qlik Sense, by default it is the rootadmin of the Qlik Sense Site.
+If the account is not included in the udc for the userdirectory name, it will be denied access.
+This element ensures the account is included.

 ####Files
 The Files section is used when an external file containing attributes is mapped to users from the LDAP.
 The case for this may be when an LDAP is not the source of record for user attributes.
 If an external file is referenced, use the `AttributeData` element tag and supply the path and name of the file.